trsong/trsong.github.io/_posts/2020-02-01-DailyQuestionsFeb.md

 **Java Playground:** [https://repl.it/languages/java](https://repl.it/languages/java)

+### Apr 1, 2020 \[Easy\] Anagram to Integer
+---
+> **Question:** You are given a string formed by concatenating several words corresponding to the integers `zero` through `nine` and then anagramming.
+>
+> For example, the input could be `'niesevehrtfeev'`, which is an anagram of `'threefiveseven'`.
+Note that there can be multiple instances of each integer.
+>
+> Given this string, return the original integers in sorted order.
+In the example above, this would be `357`.

 ### Mar 31, 2020 \[Medium\] Root to Leaf Numbers Summed
 ---
 > **Question:** A number can be constructed by a path from the root to a leaf.
 Given a binary tree, sum all the numbers that can be constructed from the root to all leaves.